Skip to content

 Model files

-In model or blockstate json files you may also find resource locations.
+In model or blockstate json files you may also find Resource Locations.
 If we take assets/minecraft/models/block/andesite.json for example (assets being the root folder), in there you will find

 json